I flew within 1 nm of the Isreal border and their hyper-vigilant missile defense system.

-The Grand Mosque, Abu Dhabi, UAE built at a cost of $550 million USD.
+The magnificent Grand Mosque, Abu Dhabi, UAE built at a cost of $550 million USD.

 Burj Khalifa in Dubai, UAE is the world's tallest building (828m or 2717 ft).
 Your neck will start to hurt if you stare at this building from the ground level for too long.

 Sail shaped Burj Al Arab Jumeirah - The world's most luxurious hotel.
 I could not believe the display of wealth in the United Arab Emirates.